 If you want to stand out in the AI and Machine Learning industry, look no further than this.

-The Professional Certificate Program in AI and Machine Learning is a joint effort between Purdue University and IBM, and it's designed after Simplilearn's Bootcamp learning model.
+The Caltech Post Graduate Program in AI and Machine Learning is a joint effort between Purdue University and IBM, and it's designed after Simplilearn's Bootcamp learning model.
 The program will help you become a certified expert in AI and Machine Learning, which means that you'll be able to achieve the most remarkable results in your industry while elevating your expertise.

 1. What is the use of XGBoost?